Your artist bio, which we call a signature story here at Cyber PR, is one of the most important aspects of your brand.

 We are raised to believe that listing all of our accomplishments like a résumé is the way to show success.
 This is true when you’re updating your LinkedIn, applying to college, or interviewing at a hedge fund.
 But in an artist bio, it’s just annoying.
 You want to be relatable, and nobody likes a braggart.
 So unless that music award in high school, master’s degree in physics, or battle of the bands victory is a critical part of your signature story, keep it on the down low.
 There are plenty of other places to showcase these accolades as you build your story – don’t worry!

-One page printed out is the longest it should be – if it’s longer, cut it down.
+One page printed out is the longest your bio should be – if it’s longer, cut it down.

 TIP: 3 Classic Mistakes to Remove / Avoid